 - Friction can help build consumer confidence – esp amongst users concerned about security

 - Friction may be useful in the on-boarding or early days of consumer-product relationship.
 As confidence builds, some more steps can be reduced.
+Like this recent experience where my Credit Card limit enhancement was pitched and delivered at the optimal moment.

 - Friction is also an industry level phenomenon.
 As an industry matures and consumer confidence builds, need for a faster, smoother way to do the same old task would become stronger.